 If you are finding it difficult to cope or get through the day without drugs or alcohol, it is important that you seek professional help for this immediately.
 This can help you find other ways of managing stress that won’t put you or your baby (or other children) in danger, as well as provide you with a range of techniques and strategies to help you reduce/stop alcohol or drug use.

-If you are finding that it is too hard to stop taking drugs or drinking, there is a range of medical and psychological supports that can assist you.
+If you are finding that it is too hard to stop taking drugs or drinking, remember there are medical and psychological support services that can help you.